How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 • Insurance & Admin: AUD 5,000

-This shows the steady margins with sensible operational costs which indicates a sustainable business.
+This shows healthy margins and sensible operational costs — a sign of sustainability.

 • Return on Assets (ROA)